It refers to nausea and vomiting that progresses severely in pregnant women in medicine.

 The diagnosis of hyperemesis gravidarum is usually made by monitoring weight loss (with a loss of more than 5 percent of pre-pregnancy body weight indicating hyperemesis).

-Another way to diagnose hyperemesis gravidarum is by monitoring the rise in ketones, which accumulate in the blood when dehydration or electrolyte imbalance occurs, and assessing the General Condition of the pregnant woman.
+Another way to diagnose hyperemesis gravidarum is by monitoring the rise in ketones, which accumulate in the blood when dehydration or electrolyte imbalance occurs, and by assessing the General Condition of the pregnant woman.

 What is the conventional treatment for hyperemesis gravidarum?